kerimoyle/libcellml-tutorials/tutorials/combine2020/createGateModel.rst

                               └──> gateEquations:beta_X [per_ms]

 Looking at the printout we see that the top-level component named "gate" has no variables.
 Even though this is clearly a valid situation (as proved by 6.f), it's not going to make this model easy to reuse.
-We need to make sure that any input and output variables are also connected into the top level gate component.
+We need to make sure that any input and output variables are also connected into the top-level gate component.

 .. container:: dothis

-    **7.b** Create intermediate variables for time t and gate status X in the gate component, and ensure they have a public and private interface to enable two-way connection.
+    **7.b** Create intermediate variables for time, t and gate status, X in the gate component, and ensure they have a public and private interface to enable two-way connection.
     You will also need to set a public and private connection onto t and X in the equations component too, or repeat the call to fix the model's interfaces as in step 6.f.

 .. container:: toggle